March 2nd Mark 14 C. The Suffering Servant The Plot

 43: And immediately, while he yet spake, cometh Judas, one of the twelve, and with him a great multitude with swords and staves, from the chief priests and the scribes and the elders.
 44: And he that betrayed him had given them a token, saying, Whomsoever I shall kiss, that same is he; take him, and lead him away safely.
 45: And as soon as he was come, he goeth straightway to him, and saith, Master, master; and kissed him.
 46: And they laid their hands on him, and took him.
 47: And one of them that stood by drew a sword, and smote a servant of the high priest, and cut off his ear.
 48: And Jesus answered and said unto them, Are ye come out, as against a thief, with swords and with staves to take me?
 49: I was daily with you in the temple teaching, and ye took me not: but the scriptures must be fulfilled.
 50: And they all forsook him, and fled.

-In the house of Simon the Leper Christ is anointed with Spikenard on his head by an unknown woman.
+In the house of Simon the Leper Christ is anointed with spikenard on his head by an unknown woman.
 (This is different to the anointing of the feet of Christ by Mary) There were some that had indignation against her for wasting such a valuable thing.
 However they were missing the point.
 Christ is so precious that nothing would be too expensive to spend on him.
 Her worship is always told in the entire world today but their worship is never mentioned!
 For Judas this was the last straw.
 He went out to arrange with Christ’s enemies how he would betray Christ.
-This was the Wednesday evening.
-On the Thursday – the first day of unleavened bread Christ arranged secretly to eat the Passover with the disciples in the upper room.
-Judas and the rest of the disciples are never told the Location.
+This was the our Monday evening.
+On the Tuesday – the first day of unleavened bread Christ arranged secretly to eat the Passover with the disciples in the upper room.
+Judas and the rest of the disciples are never told the location.
 This supper was not to be disturbed.
-When they were all seated for the Passover Christ told them that one of them would betray him.
+When they were all seated for the Last supper Christ told them that one of them would betray him.
 They were all convicted because they all felt within their hearts that they could be the one Christ spoke of.
-After the Passover meal Christ instituted the Last supper.
+After the Supper meal Christ instituted the Last supper.
 In which he gave bread and wine to them and told them to do this together as a memorial of his death and resurrection.
-Then christ told them that they would all forsake him but Peter said No l will not forsake you But Christ said yes you will in fact you will deny me three times before the morning breaks.
+Then Christ told them that they would all forsake him but Peter said, No, l will not forsake you. but Christ said yes you will in fact you will deny me three times before the morning breaks.
 Then they set out for Gethsemane, where Jesus often went to Pray.
 This was a night of great struggle for Christ The struggle was to submit himself to the Fathers will.
 In the end he said triumphantly ‘Not my will, but thine be done’.
 The disciple could not stay awake to be with Christ in his greatest hour of need.
 When Judas arrived with servants of the High Priest to arrest Christ the time for Christ’s suffering was about to commence.
 Judas pinpointed Christ in the darkness of the Garden by calling him master, master and kissing him.
 The servants of the High Priest took Christ.
 One of the disciples took a sword and lashed out at one of the servants but Christ stopped the aggression immediately and healed the man.
 The Disciples ran away for fear of being caught by the authorities.